Centrocercus: Courtship and mating

-Centrocercus species are notable for their elaborate courtship rituals.
+Centrocercus species have elaborate courtship rituals.
 Each spring males congregate on leks and perform a "strutting display."
 The male puffs up a large, whitish air sack on its chest, makes a soft drumming noise, and struts around with his tail feathers displayed and air sack puffed up.
 Groups of females observe these displays and select the most attractive males to mate with.
 Only a few males do most of the breeding.
 Males perform on leks for several hours in the early morning and evening during the spring months between February and April.
 Leks are generally open areas adjacent to dense sagebrush stands, and the same lek may be used by grouse for decades.

 Offspring

 Hens build nests and lay and incubate their eggs under the cover of sagebrush.
 The hen uses grass and forbs between patches of sagebrush for additional cover.
-During incubation, female Sand Grouse undertake recesses, where they leave the nest to undertake self-maintenance activities, thought these recess activities are typically within 250 m of the nest.
+During incubation, female Sand Grouse undertake recesses, where they leave the nest to undertake self-maintenance activities, typically within 250 m of the nest.

 Chicks can walk as soon as they are hatched and are able to fly short distances within two weeks.
 Within five weeks they are able to fly longer distances.